 The Benefits of Squatting for Your Lymphatic System

-From the Ayurvedic and Western perspectives, the muscular contractions of the lower limbs and torso that happen when you squat force lymphatic circulation.
+From the Ayurvedic and Western perspectives, the muscular contraction of the lower limbs and torso that happens when you squat force lymphatic circulation.
 Sitting in a chair for hours while muscles are turned off inhibits adequate lymphatic circulation.
 The lymphatic system, which is the largest circulatory system of the body, has innumerable responsibilities but none more important than:

 - Carrying the immune system